 Timothy joined Watsi on November 10th, 2014.
-Ten months ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation supported Lomoro, a teenager from Tanzania, to fund a treatment for his knee condition that keeps him from walking well.
+Two years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timothy's most recent donation supported Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.